Jeznar/GitRepo/Work_Log.md

 22.12.08 Updated Crown of Madness: Swapped effect.update to jez.setCEDescAsGM to fix permission issue

+22.12.08 Updated a swarm of macros to use pairEffectsAsGM to resolve permission issues

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)